rhyslwells/Data-Archive/content/standardised/Optimising a Logistic Regression Model.md

 [[sklearn]] provides different [[Optimisation function]] to find the optimal [[Model Parameters]] for logistic regression.
 These solvers use optimization techniques like Gradient Descent or more advanced methods like Newton’s Method or Limited-memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS).
 Here are the main solvers used in `sklearn`:

 - 'liblinear': This solver uses coordinate descent or regularized Newton's method and is a good choice for smaller datasets.
-It supports both L1 (lasso) and L2 ([[ridge]]) regularization.
+It supports both L1 (lasso) and L2 ([[Ridge]]) regularization.

 - 'lbfgs': This is a quasi-Newton method (Limited-memory BFGS), which approximates the Newton's method and is more efficient for larger datasets.
 It’s an iterative solver that converges faster and requires fewer iterations than simple gradient descent.